kofiasafo-boakye/php-class-0510/README.md

 ## Tutorial from Lecture

-Using this file to review the tutorial in lecture.  **NOTE** this part is only for review of the lecture; not for completing the assignment.  skip to the last section on [the assignment](#assignment-information) to contionue.
+Using this file to review the tutorial in lecture.  **NOTE** this part is only for review of the lecture; not for completing the assignment.  skip to the last section on [the assignment](#assignment-information) to continue.

 After the file is cloned; it can be used as the basis of the assignment.
 The recommendation is to clone the repository under the `htdocs` directory of Apache.
 In the default XAMPP case on Windows, clone it to an 'objects' directory with the following command: